apocalyptech/exordium/README.rst

     python manage.py importmysqlampachedates --dbhost <host> --dbname <name> --dbuser <user>

 The subcommand will prompt you for the database password via STDIN.
+Note that this has only been tested with Ampache 3.7.0.